 Are you up for Under Water Light Painting?
 Many years I dream about it and its yet to come to be my day to play.

 When it comes to Light Painting a huge landscape,

-every meter of distance you can go with your torch is important.
+every meter of the distance you can go with your torch is important.
 It’s not so much about the Lumen the manufacturer will tell you.
-In the field you use what works.
+In the field, you use what works.
 Do you want to or need to reach far?
-I would use the LED Lenser X21.r or similar.
+In the past I would use the LED Lenser X21.r or similar.
 In China, I managed to light up the mountain across the River Lee near XingPing.
 There was no additional light except the village between the mountain.
 So me lighting up the mountains added a very nice effect.

-This is accomplished be a very useful focusing lens head on the flashlight.
+This is accomplished by a very useful focusing lens head on the flashlight.
 Many of the LED-Lenser flashlights used to have that.
 It used t be their main marketing feature.
-For me that proved super useful in Light Painting.
+For me, that proved super useful in Light Painting.